xcp-ng/xcp-ng-org/docs/guides.md

 #### How XCP-ng Manages the Certificates

 All pools and hosts in the XAPI database on XCP-ng carry a base64 encoded tarball of the certificates enrolled by `secureboot-certs`.
-When XAPI attempts to launch a VM, it extracts the tarball to `/usr/share/varstored/` (on XCP-ng, this is contains symlinks to `/var/lib/uefistored/` and `/usr/share/uefistored`).
+When XAPI attempts to launch a VM, it extracts the tarball to `/usr/share/varstored/` (on XCP-ng, this is contains symlinks to files in `/var/lib/uefistored/` and `/usr/share/uefistored`).
 The certs in the tarball will dump to disk every time a VM is launched.
 The pool and hosts in the pool always have their certificate tarball in sync.

 ### Enable Secure Boot for a Guest VM